8126Lucas/README-translator-agent/README.md

 An **AI agent** as a command-line tool to translate READMEs from Portuguese to English.

 ## 🤔 Why did I create this?
-As a university student, almost every semester I have more than one project to do.
-These projects can, and should, be used as an expansion of my portfolio.
-As not everyone in the world speaks my native language, I decided to start writing the documentation in English as well, an international language.
+As a university student, I have more than one project to do almost every semester.
+These projects can, and should, be used to expand my portfolio.
+Since not everyone in the world speaks my native language, I decided to start writing the documentation in English as well, an international language.
 However, writing documentation twice is, for me, a waste of time.
-For a few days, I was thinking about a way to automate the process, until I came across the concept of *agents*.
+For a few days I was thinking about a way to automate the process, until I came across the concept of *agents*.
 And that's how **rta** came about.

 ## 📸 Screenshots
 |   README.pt.md   | Terminal | README.md |
 |----------------|---------------------|---------------------|
 | ![pt](screenshots/pt.png) | ![terminal](screenshots/terminal.png) | ![en](screenshots/en.png) |

-## 📱 How it Works
+## 📱 How It Works
 1. Write in the `README.pt.md` file
 2. Run the command `rta README.pt.md`
 3. The `README.md` file is created/modified